objectified/vdist/docs/howtouse.md

 - `python_basedir` :: specifies one of two things: 1) where Python can be
 found (your company might have a prepackaged Python already installed on your custom docker container) 2) where vdist should install the compiled Python distribution on your docker container.
-Read different [use cases](usecases.md) to understand the nuance.
+Read vdist's various [use cases](usecases.md) to understand the nuance.
 Defaults to '*/opt*'.
 - `compile_python` :: indicates whether Python should be fetched from python.org, compiled and shipped for you; defaults to *True*.
 If not *True* then